aitrs/dg/README.md

 <h1>Presentation</h1>
 </a>

-Datagen aims to create big payload documents with the same randomized data applied to one or many
+Dg aims to create big payload documents with the same randomized data applied to one or many
 <a href="https://handlebarsjs.com/">handlebars</a> templates.
 This project is rooted in the need to fastly and easily generate mock data in the context of a CI/CD environment.
-Datagen uses a list of items which are randomly generated to be used in a handlebars template.
+Dg uses a list of items which are randomly generated to be used in a handlebars template.
 These items come with a small list of primitives that render data directly, and can be completed with custom data definitions (either as stacked options or in a file).